schierlm/oberon-risc-emu-enhanced/README.md

 * `--size <width>x<height>[x<depth>]` Use a non-standard window size and/or color depth
 * `--dynsize` Allow dynamic screen resize from guest
 * `--hostfs <directory>` export files inside DIRECTORY as HostFS (requires a different inner core on disk)
+* `--hosttransfer` Allow the guest to request file transfers from the host
 * `--leds` Print the LED changes to stdout.
 Useful if you're working on the kernel, noisy otherwise.